Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/naming.rst

 - **Avoiding Conflicts**: Clear and distinct names reduce the likelihood of naming conflicts, which can lead to bugs or confusion.
 Names should avoid being too generic (e.g., `temp` or `data`) and instead reflect the specific role of the entity.

 - **Contextual Meaning**: Names should reflect the context in which they are used.
-For instance, a variable holding a user’s first name should be called `first_name` instead of something vague like `str1`.
+For instance, a variable holding a user's first name should be called `first_name` instead of something vague like `str1`.
 This helps other developers quickly grasp the intent of the code.

 - **Searchability**: Meaningful names make the codebase easier to search through.
 Contributors can quickly locate relevant code by searching for terms related to the functionality they are working on.